teklynk/raspi-streamer/readme.md

 - __File Stream:__
   - File streaming can stream a mp4 or playlist.txt file.
 The stream will loop the file or playlist.
 File streaming does not re-encoded the file (I tried but the Pi could not handle it.
 CPU=100%).
 Use files that are properly converted and able to stream.
 If streaming a playlist.txt of files, be sure that all of the files are a consistent format, bitrate, resolution...
 Do not try to stream a 4k or Bluray quality file.
 Convert the file down to 1280x720 with a program like HandBrake.

-# Future Plans
-This project is ongoing, with exciting future enhancements in the pipeline:
-- __Hardware Upgrade:__
-  - We plan to incorporate the [Geekworm Raspberry Pi Hdmi to CSI-2 Module C790](https://geekworm.com/products/c790) to replace the current USB capture device.
-This module will be integrated onto a custom circuit board along with LEDs, buttons, and GPIO headers, creating a "hat" for the Raspberry Pi.
-This will streamline the setup, making it almost a plug-and-play solution.
-- __Web UI:__
-  - Ability to create multiple config files for various platforms and/or stream settings and choose a config to use for streaming or recording.
-A way to manage config files (create, edit, delete).
-  - Ability to stream a video file or a directory of files.

 # Troubleshooting
 Find out what resolutions your capture device is capable of: